 Barbell and Dumbbell History

 Ah, the age old question.
 Which is better overall for training – barbells or dumbbells?
 To better understand the discussion around this question (and which to include in your training) it may help to consider the history behind each piece of equipment.

 Dumbbells were invented first, dating back to 700 B.C.
 They were first used by the Greeks, specifically those who competed in long jumping.
 These long jumpers would use the strap on the handle of these crescent-shaped discs (halteres) to swing themselves back and forward, therefore creating the momentum to increase their jump.
 One thousand years later, those native to India used club-like metal rods (“nal” which many see as the inspiration for the Rogue Thompson Fat Bells) to increase muscle size and strength; they were typically used by sportsmen, wrestlers, and bodybuilders.

-Although the Olympic Barbell is most synonymous with the word barbell, there's actually many different pieces of equipment that use the term.
+Although the Olympic Barbell is almost synonymous with the word barbell, there are actually many different pieces of equipment that use the term.

-If you have visited a commercial gym, box, or powerlifting gym, you have most likely lifted with an Olympic barbell (you can find our picks for the Best Olympic Barbells here.)
+If you have visited a commercial gym, box, or powerlifting gym, you have most likely lifted with an Olympic barbell (you can find my picks for the best Olympic barbells here.)
 The major difference between an Olympic bar and a standard barbell is that Olympic bars are 2’’ in diameter (meaning they can load more plates than a standard bar), are typically 7ft in length, and weigh, on average, 44-45lbs.

 A traditional Olympic bar is about 7ft long, so if you train in an apartment or a small room, the barbell may just be too long.
 If you are a beginner, cannot lift 33-45lbs, and train in a small area, then a standard barbell may be your best bet.